 Long working shifts are logically a great strain on the mind and body.
 However, the 24-hour shift model does have advantages for both employers and employees.

-Organizing the shifts is easier.
-Fewer handovers need to be planned and working hours are clearly defined.
-In terms of organization and planning, the 24-hour shift is actually one of the best working models.
+The organization of shifts is simpler.
+Fewer handovers have to be planned and the working hours are clearly defined.
+In terms of organization and planning effort, the 24-hour shift is actually one of the best working models.

-Employees will have plenty of rest periods and therefore more free time.
-Basically, the 24-hour shift model means that the legally prescribed maximum working hours of 48 hours per week are reached immediately.
+Employees have many rest periods and therefore more free time.
+Basically, the legally prescribed 48-hour maximum working hours per week are reached directly with the 24-hour shift model.
 This means that employees have 5 days off a week.
-Rest periods must of course also be observed between two shifts and no 24-hour shifts may take place on two consecutive days.
+Of course, rest periods must also be observed between two shifts and no 24-hour shifts may take place on two consecutive days.

-For employees, commuting costs are also reduced.
-Whether it’s a full tank of gas or a ticket for local public transport, you don’t have to travel to work every day, which means you end up with more money in your account.
+The cost of commuting to work is also reduced for employees.
+Whether it’s a tank of gas or a ticket for local public transport, the commute to work doesn’t have to be made every day, leaving more money in the bank account.

-However, long shifts are a reason for stress-related illnesses.
-However, the load is very important.
+However, permanently long shifts are a reason for stress-related illnesses.
+However, it all depends on the workload.
 A nurse is certainly under more stress during her shift than a paramedic on call in a small village.
-However, everyone’s resilience is different, so a 24-hour shift is always a risk in terms of stress.
+However, everyone’s ability to cope with stress is different, so a 24-hour shift is always a risk in terms of stress.

 Therefore, in most cases it is not worthwhile and a different working time model often makes more sense, as the long shifts exhaust the employees in the long term.